 The application service provider of "AS" is capable monitoring service aspects of the 3GPP system, e.g. through network exposure of information as described in TS 22.261 [15] for QoS monitoring or TS 22.115 [16] related to credit limit policy and control.

-5.5.3 Service Flows
+5.5.3 Service flows